 And here we are at the hard part of this guide, content creation.
 Creating content is easy, but it’s tough to create great content… Great content is a must-have.
 And great content is what you need to be a successful affiliate marketer or web store owner, blogger, or freelance writer.

 Blogging expert Yaro Starak talks about something called a “pillar article” in his advice columns.
 Chris Garret calls it “flagship content,” while Brian Clark calls it “cornerstone content.”
 These experts describe the same essential thing: the articles that give your reader a clear conception of your niche and your opinions about it.

 Depending on the format, core content articles should be extended—around 1500-5,000 words.
 These posts should not be time-dependent; a reader who sees the post a year from now should still find it relevant.
 These posts are the most likely to receive backlinks from other websites and, ideally, will continue to bring in new readers long after you initially post them.

-So they don’t get buried in your archives, it’s a good idea to list these posts in a separate area, whether that’s a drop-down menu or links in a sidebar—this lets new readers quickly access the most helpful content.
-You can also reference these articles yourself in future posts to help new readers find and read them.
+So they don’t get buried in your archives, it’s a good idea to list these posts in a separate area, whether a drop-down menu or links in a sidebar—this lets new readers quickly access the most helpful content.
+You can also reference these articles in future posts to help new readers find and read them.